 6. ITEMIZED BUDGET

 Specify all potential fees* that may be charged to GAF.
-GAF may reject any fees not identified as part of the PI’s proposal.
-The PI is responsible for making sure that only reimbursable costs are included.
+GAF may reject any fees not identified as part of the proposal.
+The applicant is responsible for making sure that only reimbursable costs are included.
 Include the detailed and fully itemized project costs by task.
 This should include pay rates and fringe for all personnel** involved on the project (including graduate student labor, fringe and tuition as required).
-Proposers should include any items that are affiliated as part of the project (site to site travel, publication costs, conference travel, etc.).
+Applicants should include any items that are affiliated with the project (site to site travel, publication costs, conference travel, etc.).
 Justification for all capital expenses (e.g. computers, lab equipment, etc.) should be included and will be approved solely at the discretion of GAF.

 Grantee will be responsible for the payment of all sub-contractors associated with this project.